 The participant will

--gain scientific information/content about insects and spiders
+-gain scientific information/content about insects and human biology

 -discover the relationship between science and art

 K.4.2 Observe plants and animals, describing how they are alike and how they are different in the way they look and in the things they do.

 2.4.1 Observe and identify different external features of plants and animals and describe how these features help them live in different environments.